 Flor de Mazahua

-The first women’s cooperative in Mexico City, Flor de Mazahua was founded in 1989 after a decades-long struggle.
-These indigenous Mazahua women, from the mountains in the states of Mexico and Hidalgo, have faced discrimination and poverty but now have their own workshop in the city.
-Their dolls are their best known products, but they also make rebozos (similar to shawls), shirts, embroidered cards, and more.
+The first women’s cooperative in Mexico City, Flor de Mazahua was officially founded in 1989.
+Mazahua women, indigenous to the mountains in the State of Mexico, have faced a long history of discrimination and poverty, but currently have their own workshop in Mexico City.
+Their dolls are their best known crafts, but they also make shawls, shirts, embroidered cards and more.

-The name of this cooperative from Zautla in the state of Puebla means “Together we will grow” in the indigenous language Nahuatl, One of “Pankizaske’s” goals is to provide an alternative to migrating to Mexico City or the U.S. The cooperative also promotes solidarity and respect for the environment; they produce honey, jams, and chiles using techniques that minimize the impact on the environment.
+In Nahuatl the name of this cooperative from Zautla, Puebla means “Together we are going to grow”.
+Formed in 2003 in response to difficult economic conditions, one of the purposes of “Pankizaske” is to offer an alternative to migrating to Mexico City or the United States.
+Promoting solidarity and respect for the environment, the cooperative produces honeys, jams and chili peppers with processes that minimize the impact on the environment.

-Las Patronas, from La Patrona in the state of Veracruz, are a group of women who prepare food, water and medicine to give to the migrants who travel atop the trains to Mexico.
-The income from sales of “Chile Macho / Polvo de Oro” supports them in their efforts.
+Las Patronas, from La Patrona, Veracruz, are a group of women who prepare food, water and medicine to distribute to migrants who travel on trains seeking to reach Mexico and the United States.
+They use their own resources and the donations they receive.
+The proceeds from the sales of the “Chile Macho / Polvo de Oro” support them in their efforts.

-The Casa is a member of the Red Tlaloc, an association of local producers, service-providers, activists and intellectuals who support alternative currencies.
-Using the currency “Tlaloc”, we trade goods and services without having to participate in the traditional economy.
+La Casa is a member of Red Tláloc, an association of local producers, service providers, activists and intellectuals who support alternative currencies.
+By using the “Tláloc” currency we exchange goods and services without participating in the traditional economy.

-We also participate in other networks in Mexico City, like the Feria de Multitrueque de Mixhiuca, a people’s market that uses bartering and community currency.
+We also participate in other networks in Mexico City, such as the Mixhuica Multitrueque Fair.
+A market where people use bargaining and community currency.

-The Committee hosts groups who are interested in learning more about economic justice in Mexico and how it relates to migration.
-This includes daylong activities as well as intensive weeklong service-learning trips.
-We also organize events, discussions and workshops.
+The committee hosts groups who are interested in learning more about the solidarity economy in Mexico and how it relates to migration.
+This includes full-day activities as well as week-long field studies.
+The Casa also organizes workshops, discussions and events.

-The members of the Committee attend events, meetings, conferences and workshops in Mexico City, forming part of the community that advocates for economic justice.
+Staff of the Casa attend relevant events, meetings, conferences and workshops in Mexico City, forming part of the community that works for economic justice.